qgis/QGIS-Documentation/docs/user_manual/processing/console.rst

 If you want to open an algorithm dialog from the console you can use the ``createAlgorithmDialog`` method.
-The only mandatory parameter is the algorithm name but you can also define the dictionary of parameters so that the dialog will be filled automatically:
+The only mandatory parameter is the algorithm name, but you can also define the dictionary of parameters so that the dialog will be filled automatically:

 ::